voznyye/AutoDoc/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ---

-*This README was automatically generated with AI assistance.
-To update, run the documentation generator or make changes to the source code and commit.*
+*This README was automatically generated by the AI Documentation Generator extension.
+To update this documentation, run the generator or make changes to the source code and commit.*